jazzlyj/procedures/README.md

-# DevOps - Setup and Installation procedures for
+# DevOps - Setup and Installation procedures for:

 ## Ansible